Internet porn blocking consultation draws to close in UK

 Ms Perry distanced herself from the statistics presented with the petition.

-"That is their number," she told the BBC, referring to campaign organisers Safermedia, "which was a small scale anecdotal study."'Trivial to circumvent'
+"That is their number," she told the BBC, referring to campaign organisers Safermedia, "which was a small scale anecdotal study."

 In a joint letter to the Prime Minister, several rights groups - including Big Brother Watch, the Open Rights Group and Index on Censorship - argued that an opt-in system undermined dialogue between parents and children.